localstack/docs/content/en/tutorials/replicate-aws-resources-localstack-extension/index.md

 However, sometimes you might need to smoothly switch between your local setup and actual cloud resources, especially in hybrid scenarios.
 This could be useful, for example, if you want to share a database with your local Lambda function, or if you require access to S3 files stored remotely while running a Glue ETL job locally.

-The AWS Replicator extension enables the replication of your AWS cloud resources to your local machine at the API level.
+With the [AWS Replicator extension](https://github.com/localstack/localstack-extensions/tree/main/aws-replicator), you can:

-This means your local setup can interact with real cloud resources.
+- Enable your local environment to mirror AWS cloud resources at the API level, allowing for direct interaction with cloud services.
-The AWS Replicator extension allows you to forward specific requests from LocalStack to AWS, eliminating the need for a complex proxy setup through AWS SSM or comparable tools.
+- Facilitate the forwarding of specific requests from LocalStack to AWS without the need for complex proxy setups.

-In this tutorial, you will go through an example where you will trigger a local Lambda function with a message sent to a remote SQS queue.
+- Support scenarios that require a combination of local and cloud resources, such as testing cloud services with local databases or functions.

-Additionally, you will also learn how to install the AWS Replicator extension and utilize its different modes to seamlessly work in a hybrid environment.
+In this tutorial, you will learn how to install the AWS Replicator extension and utilize its different modes to seamlessly work in a hybrid environment.

 ## Prerequisites